stephen-nene/WK3-CodeChallenge/README.md

 Write your code in the index.js file.
 The base URL for your API will be http://localhost:3000.

+  ## deliverables
+- when a user reloads the page it should display the first movie in our list json server
+- User should be able to select the desired movie and it display on the main page contents
+- bying a ticket reduces the number of tickets and when all tickets are sold out the website alerts the user and the button turns red

 ## Core Deliverables
 1. See the first movie's details, including its **poster, title, runtime, showtime, and available tickets** when the page loads.
 The number of